 Experience the stunning diversity of animals and plants by completing a Wildlife Walk of either 1 or 2 miles.
 You will see wonderful views across a rolling Cotswold landscape, shaped by generations of farmers over thousands of years.
 Current practices at the farm aim to improve conditions for wildlife in the area.
 Along the walk you will see how these practices are benefitting wildlife and biodiversity.
 Read More…

 Feeling peckish?
-We have two snack bars inside the Park, as well as Adam’s Kitchen which has a wide range of coffees and teas, delicious homemade cakes and hot and cold meals.
-The Farm Park shop stocks a selection of our own meat and eggs, a fantastic range of locally-sourced gifts and pocket-money-friendly souvenirs.
+We have two snack bars inside the Park, as well as Adam’s Kitchen which serves homemade food, prepared form fresh ingredients.
+The Farm Park shop stocks a selection of our own meat and eggs, along with a range of local, handmade and unique gifts.
 Read More…

 Frequently Asked Questions